Components of Remote Sensing

 Ground borne platform

 Ground borne remote sensors are very close to the ground.
-This platform used to record detail information about the Earth’s surface. very closely.
-The height of ground based platform is up to 50 meter from the Earth surface.
+This platform used to record detail information about the Earth’s surface closely.
+The height of the ground-based platform is up to 50 meter from the Earth surface.

 - Ground vehicle

 - Air balloon

 Airborne remote sensors are a low altitude or high altitude aerial remote sensing.
 This is used to collect very detailed images and facilities the collection of data over any portion of Earth’s surface.
 The height of the airborne platform is above 50 km from earth’s surface.
 It is a very expensive platform as compared to a ground-based platform.